cncf/tag-observability/working-groups/query-standardization/dsl-designer-interview-questions.md

 The following is a list of questions we would like query language designers to answer to the best of their abilities.
 The goal is to share design goals, tradeoffs and implicit assumptions or behaviors that may be used to inform a standardization recommendation.
-Some questions are open-ended as we're looking for subtle discussions about design decisions.
+We're also looking at behavior when the query is invalid or encounters unexpected data issues.
+Some questions are open-ended as we're looking for subtle descriptions of design decisions.

 Please answer to the existing query language as available to end users.
 Upcoming work or features can be included but please call that out clearly.
 Ideas about a future standard